Jaseci-Labs/jaclang/examples/coding_with_llm/meta_lmql.md

 None

-[Inputs and Input Type Information] question (str) question='What are Large Language Models?' expert (str) expert =An expert in the field of Natural Language Processing or Artificial Intelligence
+[Inputs and Input Type Information]
+Question (str) (question) = 'What are Large Language Models?'
+Expert (str) (expert) = 'Artificial Intelligence Researcher'

 [Output Type]
 str

 [Output Type Explanations]
-answer for the question (str)
+Expert's Answer (str)

 [Action]
-get the answer for the question from the expert(professional)
+Get the answer for the question from expert's perspective

 Generate and return the output result(s) only, adhering to the provided Type in the following format